There are two main types of aid:

 The MCC grant is a need-based grant available to students who show financial need.
 This can be in combination with federal grants or on its own.
-Each student is automatically considered for this Grant and no application or additional materials are required. (*MCC Grant eligibility requires a minimum semester enrollment of 6 credits.
-Note that enrollment requirements for other aid programs, Pell or federal loans for example, vary.
+Each student is automatically considered for this Grant and no application or additional materials are required. (*MCC Grant eligibility requires a minimum semester enrollment of six credits.
+Note that enrollment requirements for other aid programs like Pell, for example, vary.
+Loans require half-time enrollment of at least six credits.
 Students are always encouraged to discuss their aid package with the Financial Aid Office.)

 Roberta B. Willis Scholarship